eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/fastddsgen/fastddsgen.rst

     It also defines the |TopicDataType::getKey-api| member function of the :class:`MyTypePubSubType` class in case the topic implements keys (see :ref:`dds_layer_topic_keyed_data_types`).
 *   HelloWorldCdrAux.hpp/.ipp: C++ serialization and deserialization code for the HelloWorld type.
-*   MyTypeTypeObjectSupport.cxx/.hpp: |TypeObject-api| generation and registration.
+*   MyTypeTypeObjectSupport.cxx/.hpp: |TypeObject| generation and registration.